View point Anantagiri Hills

 Nandi at Anantagiri Hills

-The view point in Anantagiri Hills is a disappointment as it isn’t maintained.
+The view point in Anantagiri Hills was a disappointment back then as it wasn’t maintained.
 Most of the touristy spots have high parking fees – Rs 30 for cars – but the places aren’t maintained.
 Barring that, if you don’t have any time constraints, you can spend hours sitting on a hill and appreciating the nature.
 The weather was quite humid and overcast.
 I’m sure it will be much better when it pours !

 One Day Hyderabad to Anantagiri Hills Road Trip